What is Multiple Sclerosis (MS)

 What are the most common symptoms of MS?

-The symptoms of MS are extremely variable for any given individual and over time.
+The symptoms of MS are extremely variable for all individuals and can also change over time.
 Not everyone with MS will experience these symptoms, some people may experience other types of symptoms, but these are the types of things that can typically occur in MS.

 The MS treatment landscape